MattCCC/fetchff/README.md

 When API handler is firstly initialized, a new Axios instance is created.
 You can call `api.getInstance()` if you want to get that instance directly, for example to add some interceptors.

+##### api.config

+You can access `api.config` directly, so to modify global headers, and other settings on fly.
+Please mind it is a property, not a function.

+##### api.endpoints

+You can access `api.endpoints` directly, so to modify endpoints list.
+It can be useful if you want to append or remove global endpoints.
+Please mind it is a property, not a function.

+## ✔️ Improved native fetch() error handling

+Usually, when the fetch() function call fails in JavaScript, it does not throw an error for HTTP error statuses (like 404 or 500).
+Instead, it returns a resolved Promise with an `ok` property set to `false` on the Response object.
+Only if there is a network error or some other failure in making the request (like the server is down), `fetch()` will reject the Promise.

+The issue with this approach is that it introduces inconsistency that is oftentimes skipped by developers.
+This package "fixes" the issue by triggering errors regardless of whether they come from API status out of 200-299 range or it is network error.
+The full `fetch()` Response is then passed to the `error`.

 ## ✔️ Settings

 Global settings are passed to `createApiFetcher()` function.
 Settings that are global only are market with star `*` next to setting name.